BA ENGLISH

 OBJECTIVES

 Writing about writing being a new genre of literature to the learner-reader, this course offers the basics of literary criticism across ages and across continents.
-OUTCOMES
+OUTCOMES - The learners formally start reading writings about writings, as opposed to creative writing.

-6. They identify the need of literary criticism: for judging, assessing, evaluating and so on.
+- They identify the need of literary criticism: for judging, assessing, evaluating and so on.

-7. They differentiate between various types of criticism with fading shades of subjectivity and objectivity.
+- They differentiate between various types of criticism with fading shades of subjectivity and objectivity.

 Course contents